crkaide/Pewlett-Hackard-Analysis/README.md

 ## Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
 The summary addresses the two questions and contains two additional queries or tables that may provide more insight.

+TABLE 1 SUGGESTED:  No. of employees that hold more than 1 title, to evidence friendly culture of advancement.

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?